creolab/laravel-modules/readme.md

 # Seeding

 The modules can also have seeders.
-Just create the class like you would create a normal seeder, place it somewhere inside your module, and be sure to run **composer dump**.
+Just create the class like you would create a normal seeder, place it somewhere inside your module, and be sure to run **composer dump-autoload**.
 Then add the following to your **module.json** file:

     "seeder": "App\\Modules\\Content\\Seeds\\DatabaseSeeder"